ghughes13/react-todo-list/README.md

 ==============================<br>
 Todo:<br>
--Fix bug where it breaks if there are no items
+-Fix bug where it breaks if there are no items<br>
 -Make Responsive<br>
 -Add User Authentication<br>